SMEFT-Dimension8-RGEs/.github/profile/README.md

 4. [Notebooks/RGEs-two-fermionic-dim6squared.nb]:  The one-loop renormalisation group running of the two-fermionic SMEFT operators of dimension d<=8 by pairs of (leading) dimension-six interactions.
 The Green's basis in FeynRules format is available here: Notebooks/basis_2fermions.fr .
 The divergencies and the redundancies are available in Notebooks/divergencies-two-fermionic-dim6squared.nb and Notebooks/redundancies-two-fermionic-dim6squared.nb respectively.
 Arxiv pre-print: https://arxiv.org/pdf/2409.15408.pdf.

+5. [Notebooks/RGEs-two-fermionic-dim8linear.nb]: The one-loop renormalisation group running of the two-fermionic SMEFT operators of dimension d=8 by (leading) dimension-eight interactions.
+The Green's basis in FeynRules format is available here: Notebooks/basis_2fermions.fr .
+The divergencies and the redundancies are available in Notebooks/divergencies-two-fermionic-dim8linear.nb and Notebooks/redundancies-two-fermionic-dim8linear.nb respectively.
+Arxiv pre-print: TBA.

 ## Authors
 * Supratim Das Bakshi
 * Mikael Chala